belladev250/placement-prediction__ml/README.md

 pip install pandas numpy scikit-learn tensorflow matplotlib seaborn

 # 📂 Dataset
-# Download the dataset and place it in the project root directory:
+ Download the dataset and place it in the project root directory:
-# Placement_Data_Full_Class.csv
+ Placement_Data_Full_Class.csv

 # ▶️ Run the Notebook
-# Run locally:
+ Run locally:
-jupyter notebook Placement_Prediction_Notebook.ipynb
+jupyter notebook summative_Melissa_Ineza_Bella_Placement_prediciton.ipynb

-# Or open in Google Colab and execute all cells.
+ Or open in Google Colab and execute all cells.

 # 🧠 Model Architecture